 Electricity windmill Mankind been harnessing the wind's energy for many years.
-From Holland to traditional farms around the world, windmills were used in the past for pumping water through primative irrigation systems or used to grind grain.
+From Holland to traditional farms around the world, old style windmills were used in the past for pumping water through primative irrigation systems or used to grind grain.
 Then, the wind turned large "sails" which were connected by a long vertical shaft that was attached to a grindnig machine or to a wheel that turned and drew water from a well.
-Today's turbines - can utilize the energy of the wind to turn large metal blades which in turn spins a generator that manufactures electric power.
+Today's wind turbine generators can utilize the clean energy of high wind speeds to turn large metal blades which in turn spins a generator that manufactures electric power.

 Electricity windmill turbines, unlike the machines of old, are mounted on very tall towers in order to capture the most wind energy available.
 At 100 feet (30 meters) or more above ground, wind turbines can take advantage of the faster and less turbulent wind.
 Turbines catch the wind's energy with their propeller-like blades.
 Usually, two or three blades are mounted on a shaft to form a rotor.

 A blade acts much like an airplane wing.
 When the wind blows, a pocket of low-pressure air forms on the downwind side of the blade.
 The low-pressure air pocket then pulls the blade toward it, causing the rotor to turn.
 This is called lift.
 The force of the lift is actually much stronger than the wind's force against the front side of the blade, which is called drag.
 The combination of lift and drag causes the rotor to spin like a propeller, and the turning shaft spins a generator to make power.